elenetskitishvili/shop-website/README.md

-# Personal Intro Project (Learning Project)
+# Handmade Soaps Page

-This React project serves as a learning exercise, allowing me to explore React's core features while building a personal introduction page.
+This React project serves as a learning exercise, showcasing handmade soaps.
+The project was created using create-react-app.

-## Introduction

-This project is a learning exercise where I applied React concepts to create a personal website.

 ## Technologies Used